-“I think that the secret sauce is: knowing the right people within; having a great story of personal development; and identifying the touchpoints of how you fit within the company”
+“I think that the secret sauce is knowing the right people, having a great story of personal development, and identifying how you’d fit in at the company”.

-For the last past years Google has confirmed to be a top recruiter of IEU students.
-Just this academic year, at least 3 students managed to obtain internship positions and two graduates of the Class of 2017 have been offered full-time jobs, one of them in Europe and the other in the United States.
+In recent years, Google has been a top recruiter of IEU students.
+During the previous academic year, at least three students managed to land internship positions, and two graduates of the class of 2017 have been offered full-time jobs, in Europe and in the United States.

-Sai Agni, soon 5th year BBA/LLB Dual Degree student is just the last example in securing a prestigious opportunity at this prestigious multinational, in this case, summer internship in Google.
+Sai Agni, a soon-to-be 5th-year BBA/LLB Dual Degree student, is just the latest example of an IEU student securing a magnificent opportunity at Google in their summer internship program.

-We had the privilege to interview him in order to understand what it takes to obtain such an internship, what the admission process is about and what he believes this experience will bring him.
+We had the chance to meet with Sai to talk about what it takes to be accepted, what the admission process is like, and what he believes this experience will mean.

-Working for Google is certainly a dream that belongs to many.
-What are your feelings regarding this new adventure?
+Working for Google is certainly a dream for many.
+How are you feeling about this new adventure?

-Like every adventure, it certainly isn’t clear what the way forward is… neither is it very clear where it will bring me.
-I tried to honestly answer to myself: why am I at Google and what I want to accomplish?
-Besides the interview—in which case I had a good pitch—I am not completely sure.
-I was supposed to work in a PE fund this summer and when I got the offer it was surprise.
-My boss at that time said that I cannot miss an opportunity like this and I agreed.
-In brief, I was longing to do something meaningful with amazing people that value their work.
-I think the next few months will be directed towards figuring out how I can leverage my skills to add value most effectively.
+Like every adventure, it certainly isn’t clear what the way forward is… nor is it clear where it will lead me.
+I tried to honestly answer to myself: why am I at Google and what do I want to accomplish?
+Besides the interview—in which case I had a good pitch—I’m not completely sure.
+I was supposed to work in a PE fund this summer, and when I got the offer, it came as a surprise.
+My boss at the time said that I simply cannot miss an opportunity like this and I agreed.
+In short, I was longing to do something meaningful with amazing people who value their work.
+I think the next few months will be dedicated to figuring out how I can leverage my skills to add value most effectively.

-Being accepted from a multinational with Google’s reputation can be a real challenge.
-Can you explain to us what the Admission Process is about?
-What were the challenges that you encountered in the process?
+Getting hired at a multinational corporation like Google can be a real challenge.
+Can you explain what the hiring process is like?
+What were the challenges you encountered along the way?

-Getting into Google was more of a practical joke.
+Getting into Google felt like a practical joke.
 I never imagined I would have the chance to work here.
-Every year for a duration of 4 years I would apply and get rejected.
+Every year for the past four years I would apply and get rejected.
 This one time it seemed to work out.
-I think that the secret sauce is: knowing the right people within; having a great story of personal development; and identifying the touch points of how you fit within the company.
+I think that the secret sauce is knowing the right people, having a great story of personal development, and identifying how you’d fit in at the company.
 Everything else is up to chance and preparation.

-What is the position you are currently covering?
+What is your current position at Google?
 What are your tasks and objectives for the next months?

 Do you have any expectations regarding this internship?
-What are you looking forward to learn especially?
+What are you looking forward to learning?

-Generally speaking, I would like to learn more about the company at large and its internal initiatives.
-You get a sense of this while you are on the job but this isn’t that valuable.
-The actions of some of the brilliant people I work with, impact the industry across many verticals.
-Having the chance to be in their head, face problems of their magnitude, and find solutions alongside them; is the most valuable.
+I would like to learn more about the company at large and its internal initiatives.
+I get a sense of this while I’m on the job by observing the brilliant people I work with and how they impact the industry across many verticals.
+Picking their brains, taking on the same problems they do, and finding solutions alongside them: that’s the most valuable experience for me.

-More so, we are often encouraged to step out of our department and see how other areas of business are working.
+More so, we are often encouraged to step out of our department and see how other areas of the business are working.
 This gives you a good sense of what you may do at later stages in your career development.
 This also gives you the opportunity to add value by having a fresh perspective.
-What I love about Google is that: even small ideas matter and they can snowball into large projects.
-So right now, I am clarifying and iterating the few ideas I have.
+What I love about Google is that even small ideas matter and they can snowball into large projects.
+So right now, I am solidifying and expressing the few ideas I have.

-Do you have any tips or any piece of advice you can give to other students with the ambition of working for a multinational company such as Google?
+Do you have any tips or advice you can give to other students who aspire to work for other big multinational corporations?

-Be different…diversity is a cornerstone of Google’s culture.
-Try to do things differently and apply approaches – that your peers do not have in common – across your career and in life.
-My focus was finance and start-ups but it evolved into a particular fascination for FinTech and cryptocurrencies.
-The question there is really what makes you interested in something.
-If you do not yet know, that is a good thing.
-This leads me to: be curious to learn.
-Try out different things and do not be afraid of failing.
-This really relates to my powerlifting career and start-up failures/successes.
-Be proactive: reach out to people you know within the company or within the community.
-This step can teach you more about the company, get you referred, or completely make you change your mind.
+The question there is what makes you interested in something.
+If you aren’t sure yet, that’s a good thing.
+This leads me to be curious to learn.
+Try out new things and don’t be afraid to fail.
+This really relates to my powerlifting career and my start-up failures and successes.
+Be proactive: reach out to people you know within the company or community.
+This step can teach you more about the company, get you referred, or completely change your mind.

 *) A note on making choices.

-If you have ambition anything can be possible.
-The secret is to work hard, show dedication and fight to overcome every challenge.
-Clearly Sai Agni is the proof that every dream or ambition can become tangible, even working for a multinational company.
-The secret is always follow your dreams and never give up!
+If you have ambition, anything is possible.
+The secret is to work hard, show dedication, and fight to overcome every challenge.
+Sai Agni is the proof that every dream or ambition can become tangible—even working for a multinational corporation.
+The secret is to follow your dreams and never give up!